forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Heated, ACs, Dry Outdoors => Dry Indoor Air
 Nearly all steep increases in severe cases and deaths have been observed in settings where the indoor air is dry.
 * Indoor Heated: Heating reduces the relative humidity.
 Observed in regions with cold Winters across the world.
 * Air Conditioned: ACs remove humidity.
-Many covid deaths when the outdoor air is humid are only observed in regions where air-conditioners are frequently used (e.g. Large cities in Northern Brazil nearly year round, South Brazil in Summer, Cities in Southern US summer 2020, Tourism Regions in Southern India Gao).
+Many covid deaths when the outdoor air is humid are only observed in regions where air-conditioners are frequently used (e.g. Large cities in northern Brazil nearly year round, South Brazil in Summer, Cities in Southern US summer 2020, Tourism Regions in Southern India Gao).
-* Dry Outdoor Air: Examples: Peru Spring 2020, Northern Central India Spring 2021
+* Dry Outdoor Air: Examples: Peru Spring 2020, northern Central India Spring 2021

 #### No ACs & No Heating and Humid Outdoor => Humid Indoor Air
 * The indoor air is humid if the outdoor air is humid and neither heated nor air-conditioned (or otherwise dehumidified).
 Heating is less optional than air-conditioning.